ritik8004/drupal_assignment/README.md

 Be careful in using the mode download, it will take time as it does sql-dump using drush which can take too much of time.

+You also need to forward your private key to your vm, because all the commands above need to be run from inside of vm and they reach remote cloud instance.

+In order to perform the private key forwarding, do following:

+* Edit ​`~/.ssh/config` ​file on your host machine and add following two lines:
+  * Host 127.0.0.1
+  * ForwardAgent yes
+* `​ssh-add ~/.ssh/your_private_key​` (this adds your key to the ssh agent, the path to your private key your connecting to Acquia Cloud with - by default ​~/.ssh/id_rsa​)
+* `​ssh-add -L`​ (ensure your private key is listed between the keys displayed on ssh agent) 4. ​vagrant ssh​ (connects to you guest machine)

 ### Local setup of Behat:
 * Start Behat installation on your local by following the steps below:
   * Create a directory, say 'alshaya_behat' [if not exist]